spatie/laravel-dynamic-servers/docs/basic-usage/ensuring-a-number-of-servers.md

 });
 ```

 In addition to using `determineServerCount`, you could also listen for  Horizon's `LongWaitDetected` event.
-This way, server will be started immediately when your queue grows long, and we don't have to wait until the schedule is called.
+This way, servers will be started immediately when your queue grows long, and we don't have to wait until the schedule is called.

 ```php
 use Illuminate\Support\Facades\Event;